jhudsl/Documentation_and_Usability/docs/02-why_documentation.md

 ![](https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gcf14585424_0_112)

-Being equipped with user-cented documentation, Uri is more likely to be able to reach the next steps of their research and potentially share a publishable result.
+Being equipped with user-centered documentation, Uri is more likely to be able to reach the next steps of their research and potentially share a publishable result.
 Tina's tool is now more likely to be cited in publications, or other forms of media.

 ![](https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gcf14585424_0_144)